Colean128/Graduation/README.md

 - add NDFJay tutorial code and only customize it
 - copy portions of code without crediting
 - remove the author name
-- create a fake operating system and hidding a virus
+- create a fake operating system and hide a virus
 - do anything bad

 You can